 - Anything you need to know about the curriculae in the school system will be explained to you here and you will be given text books to help you.
 Beyond that I would say that you don't really need to bring anything - especially because the internet is never really that far away, and the questions I did end up having didn't really have their answers in my freshman bio book.
 It was a lot of weight that I never really used.

-french dictionary / grammar book
+french dictionary / grammar book, french technical dictionary

 - Peace Corps will give everyone a decent French/English dictionary and a very good grammar book.
 Bring a technical dictionary if you think you need it.
 They will give you vocabulary lists to help but I appreciate my scientific dictionary dictionary.